driesvints/driesvints.com/source/_posts/testing-cashier.md

 ## Conclusion

-We've seen three different techniques when it comes to testing Cashier and while each one holds a benefit and a downside I'd still recommend to make actual Stripe HTTP calls if you want to be entirely sure your billing integration works as expected.
+We've seen three different techniques when it comes to testing Cashier and while each one holds a benefit and a downside I'd still recommend making actual Stripe HTTP calls if you want to be entirely sure your billing integration works as expected.
 If stripe-mock ever gets persistency we can solve the speed issue that way.
 But definitely don't be afraid to use the other two techniques.
 Use what works best for your situation.